Jack-r2factory/vue-tutor-project-intro/tutor-project/README.md

 }
 ```

 This allows us to specifically target and style just that div (divider).
-Work out how to align the text to the center
+Work out how to align the text to the center!

+4. **Create an About component in src/components: place it below the Title component**

+Create a new component called About.vue, and create a template tag, followed by a`<script></script>` tag, and follow that with a style tag.
+Inside of the template create a html paragraph tag